youngker/apparmor-wiki/AppArmorDelegation.md

 localized authority set is treated as a special hat or child profile, and will appear as such in labels.

-E.G. the profile for /foo given the following rules
+E.g. the confinement of /foo when started from the confinement of profile A with the following rules

 ```
  profile A {